davepinch/pinchy.cc/collections/_reality-checks/look-at-your-hands.md

 ---
 title: Look at your hands
+date: 2023-06-26
+related: Push your fingers into your palm
 type: reality-check
-date: 2023-06-26
-related:
-  - Push your fingers into your palm
 tags:
-  - Reality Check
+  - reality check
-  - Hand
+  - hand
-  - Fun while tripping
+  - fun while tripping
-  - Lucid Dreaming
+  - lucid dreaming
 ---
 This is a [reality check](/reality-check/).
 Look at your hands and count your fingers.